TotallyNotChase/intcode/README.md

 * Absolutely nothing else

 # Usage
 The `IntCode` module exports a canonical IntCode interpreter.
 That is, it uses actual stdin and stdout for I/O - as instructed.
-This is how it works-
+It's essentially a re-export of `IntCode.IO`.

 That's all fine and dandy, except in later days - you're asked to use that I/O with mass amount of inputs.
 Which means, you need to automate it - interactively automating stdio is a bit of a pain so there's also `IntCode.ST`